lsun20/MissAdapt/README.md

 # MissAdapt

 ## Introduction
 This repository provides code that replicates key figures and results in the introductory example from [Armstrong, Kline, and Sun (2023)](https://arxiv.org/pdf/2305.14265.pdf).
+A simpler Shiny app version is available [online](https://lsun20.github.io/MissAdapt/).

 You can find the R functions implementing the adaptive estimator, its soft-thresholding approximation, and their confidence intervals proposed in the paper.
 R code is provided in the folder `/R/`.
 Lagacy Matlab code is provided in the folder `/Matlab/`.